pscedu/pegasus-psc/README.md

-# Cerebras ModelZoo Training Workflow
+# Cerebras ModelZoo Training Workflows

 This repository contains example Pegasus workflows that execute on the Cerebras machine at PSC called Neocortex.
 The examples are for some of the models in the [modelzoo](https://portal.neocortex.psc.edu/docs/modelzoo.html) that Cerebras has made availble for users to run.